Nuxlar/NewMod/README.md

 # New Mod

 A template for a Risk of Rain 2 mod.
-Updated for game version v1.3.6#371

 There's now language file support, easy thunderstore build packaging, proper logging, an open-source license, and a tutorial.